unyt-org/datex-tractor/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-> For protected branches an app can be given permissions, and corresponding secrets added to the repo the action belongs to.
+> Configuration using datextractor app

 > [!TIP]
+> For protected branches the datextractor app from the github marketplace can be installed to serve as non human identity, and given bypass permissions.
-> The bot's ID can be used to error out if self-triggered.
+> The bot's actor ID is then used to error out if the action is self-triggered.

 ```yml
 name: datex-tractor